setalosas/beefx/README.md

 So the most important feature goal of beeFX was the easy extensibility, new effects should be added easily as separate modules, using the common architecture of the library.
 Of course similar filters or variations can be grouped into one module.

 Currently the beeFX library has over 60 effects or other Web Audio gadgets.
-These effects - at least the algorithm of them - are from various sources, but they were rewritten to fit the beeFX architecture.
+These effects - at least the algorithm of them - are from various sources, but they were rewritten to fit the beeFX architecture (and also into ES6 Javascript from various dialects / standards / languages).
 Many effects are in test phase, as there are different implementations for each filter, I tried a few variations and made a lot of experimental ones.
 (It's quite easy to write bad effects.
 However my goal is to make an audio library, not getting a PhD in DSP.)
 This collection must be cut down to a more standard set for a release, but at this moment this set is not defined yet.
 Also have to find out how to separate the different parts - like visualizations from effects, UIs from the core.
-Currently (almost) all effects or other audio components can be used in headless mode (just managing them from a program without UI) except of course the visualisation things for example.
+Currently (almost) all effects or other audio components can be used in headless mode (just managing them from a program without UI) except of course things like visualisations.

 The current goal here is to make a core effect library and a separate extension library for the not-so-standard elements.